CarlVinggaard/News-Aggregator/README.md

-# Galactica - the Interplanetary Space Travel Agency
+# NewsWorld - The latest news from around the world

-This is a ... assignment, done as part of the full-stack developer course at Code Institute.
+This is an interactive frontend programming assignment, done as part of the full-stack developer course at Code Institute.
 The purpose of the project is to implement and display what I have learned about Javascript, APIs and web design.

-The project is a news aggregator website called ...
-The purpose of the website is to ...
-The style is ...
-The website displays ...
+The project is a news aggregator website called NewsWorld.
+The purpose of the website is to allow users to view top stories from various countries, and search news by keyword from more than 50,000 sources worldwide.
+The website displays the headlines, images and summaries of news articles, and links to the actual sources.

-Newsapi.org ...
+The website is powered by newsapi.org, a powerful news aggregation API.

 The website is written in HTML5, CSS3 and Javascript.
 A number of javascript libraries were used to ...
 The code was written in the Gitpod IDE.

 ## User Experience

-The target audience is ...
+The target audience consists of people who want to get an overview of news from multiple countries and a variety of sources across the world.

 The functional and usability requirements for the site include:
-- ..
-- ..
+- The site should provide an easily digestible overview of news stories
+- The site layout should not be too monotone or boring
+- The site should display top news headlines from a variety of countries within a variety of categories
+- Navigation between the categories should be seamless and easy to understand
+- The user should be able to search globally for news by keywords
+- The user should be able to sort the search results by recency, popularity or relevancy
+- The user should be able to search the news by language
+- The user should be able to easily navigate to the original news source

 ### User Flow

-Standardized user flows ??
+User flow no. 1:
+1. A user wants to check out news and business headlines in a number of countries (e.g. Great Britain, China and the United States).
+2. The default selection is Great Britain.
+3. The user can easily view top news from other countries by selecting a different country in the region selector in the top right corner.
+4. The user can easily find business news by clicking the business tab.

+User flow no. 2:
+1. The user wants to search specific news about a topic in their native language, e.g. Portuguese.
+2. The user opens the search field and enters the topic.
+3. The user can simply select Portuguese in the language select menu and filter by relevancy to the topic.

 ### Style and Design

+The style of the site is very simple without too many 'disturbing' elements.
+The attention of the user should naturally be directed towards the images and headlines, so a plain white background with a plain navigation menu and buttons makes the most sense.
+Structure is conveyed with spacing, horizontal lines below some articles and in some cases with a light gray box around a set of articles.

+In order to make the design more interesting, a design function has been implemented that places the articles into different 'rows' with different layouts.
+The rows are selected randomly by the design function.
+The different types of rows and the varying layout makes the page more interesting to the reader.

+When searching by keyword, the results are presented in a more ordered manner, as is common with search results.

 ### Clickable Prototype